sebiniemann/Mantella/_includes/descriptions.md

 {% when "optimisation-algorithms-setboundarieshandlingfunction-std-function" %}

-- This is a shortcut for `.setBoundariesHandlingFunction(std::function, std::string)`, using `Unnamed, custom boundary-handling function` as function name.
+- This is a shortcut for `.setBoundariesHandlingFunction(std::function, std::string)`, using `Unnamed, custom boundaries-handling function` as function name.

 **See also**